guirlviana/playtogetherhub/README.md

  PlayTogether hub is divided in frontend and backend folder.

+ You need to have Node and npm install, chatGPT can help you with the installation.

  For frontend it is required to have backend running!

 Go to backend folder and install dependencies